mappls-api/mappls-web-plugins/directions-plugin/readme.md

         via:[{label:'mathura',geoposition:"28.544,77.4541"},{label:'Koshi',geoposition:"28.144,77.4541"}],
         ```
 14. `fitbounds`: (boolean).
 Used to fit the route to in map view bound.
 Default is true.
-15. `search` : Referred to the intergarated MapmyIndia Search.
+15. `search` : Referred to the intergarated Mappls Search.
 Default remains true.
 16. `divId`: The HTML where developer wishes results to be displayed.
 17. `divWidth`: (in pixels) For customizing or improving results display UI.
 18. `autoSubmit` : Property that will be called when user directly want to display the results.
 Default remains true.